Theorems and Conjectures on Some Rational Generating Functions: A Fibonacci product

 We now define an array analogous to Pascal's triangle (or the arithmetic triangle) and Stern' triangle of \cite{stern}.
 We call the resulting array the \emph{Fibonacci triangle} $\mathcal{F}$.
 (This definition is unrelated to some other definitions of Fibonacci triangle in the literature.)

-Every row is a sequence of positive integers, together with a grouping of consecutive terms such that every group of the grouping has two or three terms.
-We will denote the grouping by a bullet ($\bullet$) between groups.
+Every row is a sequence of positive integers, together with a grouping of consecutive terms such that every string of the grouping has two or three terms.
+We will denote the grouping by a bullet ($\bullet$) between stringss.
 The first row is the sequence $1,1$, which necessarily has a single element $1,1$ in its grouping.
-Regard the first entry in each row as preceded by a 0 which is the last element of its group.
-(The length of this group ending with a 0 is irrelevant.)
-Similarly, the last entry in each row is followed by a 0 which is the first element of its group.
+Regard the first entry in each row as preceded by a 0.
+Similarly, the last entry in each row is followed by a 0.